ropensci/roweb3/content/blog/2024-08-20-git-tricks/index.md

 description: '`git clone` isn't always the right tool.
 Consider a sparse checkout and shallow pull.'
 ---

-Did others who are not authors of the post make significant contributions to the package or its inspiration?

 Recently [Yanina Bellini Saibene](/author/yanina-bellini-saibene/) reminded us to update our Slack profile: